Cynthia Geary: Early life and career

-Cynthia Geary was born and raised in Jackson, Mississippi, one of four children born to John Hart Geary and Shirley Hester (the latter a voice and music teacher who encouraged her daughter to study voice, piano and ballet), Geary attended Jackson Preparatory School and the University of Mississippi, where she earned a Bachelor of Arts degree in vocal performance.
+Cynthia Geary was born and raised in Jackson, Mississippi, the youngest of four children born to John Hart Geary and Shirley Hester (the latter a voice and music teacher who encouraged her daughter to study voice, piano and ballet), Geary attended Jackson Preparatory School and the University of Mississippi, where she earned a Bachelor of Arts degree in vocal performance.

 Her acting career began with a series of national commercials, including spots for Coca-Cola and General Motors.
 She soon had numerous guest starring roles on a variety of television programs, made-for-television movies and independent films, including a small part in Smoke Signals, a film based on the short stories of Native American author Sherman Alexie.
 Geary played the mother of the Olsen twins in their 1992 made-for-TV movie To Grandmother's House We Go, appeared in the 1997 movie When Time Expires, and is the female lead in 8 Seconds.
 She received Primetime Emmy nominations—two years in a row (1992, 1993)--for Best Supporting Actress, based on her role in Northern Exposure (1990-1995), an ensemble comedy set in rural Alaska.
 She voiced the character of Katia Anderson in the second game of the Professor Layton video game series, Professor Layton and the Diabolical/Pandora's Box.

 Beginning in 2022, she starred for 2 seasons in the American Pureflix television series Going Home.
 In 2024, she recurs in the Netflix series Penelope as the title character's mother.
 She also filmed the independent movie Inheritance.